-Grade Strand Standard Code Benchmark 9 United States History 19.
+Grade Strand Standard Code Benchmark 9 4.
+History 19.
 Historical Perspectives: Identify diverse points of view and describe how one's frame of reference influences historical perspective.
-9.4.19.10 US4Era 4: Imperial Expansion & Native Dispossession Identify and analyze Mexican, Asian, African American, and/or indigenous perspectives on the Mexican War, the Louisiana Purchase, Texas, the Gold Rush, transcontinental railroad and/or other U.S. territorial acquisition strategies.
-9 United States History 19.
+9.4.19.10 U.S. History Era 4: Imperial Expansion and Native Dispossession.
+Identify and analyze Mexican, Asian, African American and/or Indigenous perspectives on the Mexican War, the Louisiana Purchase, Texas, the Gold Rush, the trans- continental railroad and/or other U.S. territorial acquisition strategies.
+9 4.
+History 19.
 Historical Perspectives: Identify diverse points of view and describe how one's frame of reference influences historical perspective.
-9.4.19.11 US5Era 5: Slavery, Civil War & Reconstruction Identify and analyze how enslaved and freed people of color resisted slavery, built coalitions and navigated discrimination and racism in the United States.
-United States History 19.
+9.4.19.11 U.S. History Era 5: Slavery, Civil War and Reconstruction.
+Identify and analyze how enslaved and freed people of color resisted slavery, built coalitions and navigated discrimination and racism in the United States.
+9 4.
+History 19.
 Historical Perspectives: Identify diverse points of view and describe how one's frame of reference influences historical perspective.
-9.4.19.12 US6Era 6: Migration, Imperialism, and Inequality Identify patterns, intersections, and causes of stratification, including racial, class, gender, citizenship status and/or religion that lead to social inequalities and their impact on both individuals and groups in the United States and across the world.
-9 United States History 19.
+9.4.19.12 U.S. History Era 6: Migration, Imperialism and Inequality.
+Identify patterns, intersections and causes of stratification, including racial, class, gender, citizenship status and/or religion, that lead to social inequalities.
+Identify their impact on both individuals and groups in the United States and across the world.
+9 4.
+History 19.
 Historical Perspectives: Identify diverse points of view and describe how one's frame of reference influences historical perspective.
-9.4.19.13 US7Era 7: US and the World Analyze how historical developments shaped and continue to shape people's perspectives about the Cold War, capitalism, socialism and communism on a global scale and in the United States.
-9 United States History 19.
+9.4.19.13 U.S. History Era 7: U.S. and the World.
+Analyze how historical developments shaped and continue to shape people's perspectives about the Cold War, capitalism, socialism and communism on a global scale and in the United States.

+Grade Strand Standard Code Benchmark 9 4.
+History 19.
 Historical Perspectives: Identify diverse points of view and describe how one's frame of reference influences historical perspective.
-9.4.19.14 US8Era 8: Civil Rights Struggles Describe different perspectives regarding the role of the United States in Southeast Asia, including the Vietnam War; analyze the causes and effects of the United States Secret War in Laos and how Hmong allies were impacted as a result of their involvement in this war.
-9 United States History 19.
+9.4.19.14 U.S. History Era 8: Civil Rights Struggles.
+Describe different perspectives regarding the role of the United States in Southeast Asia, including the Vietnam War.
+Analyze the causes and effects of the United States Secret War in Laos and how Hmong allies were impacted as a result of their involvement in this war.
+9 4.
+History 19.
 Historical Perspectives: Identify diverse points of view and describe how one's frame of reference influences historical perspective.
-9.4.19.15 US9Era 9: Contested Freedoms Examine conflicting perspectives about the impact of federal policies and legislation on American society, including taxation, criminal justice, incarceration, free trade and/or immigration.
+9.4.19.15 U.S. History Era 9: Contested Freedoms.
+Examine conflicting perspectives about the impact of federal policies and legislation on American society, specifically taxation, criminal justice, incarceration, free trade and immigration.
+9 4.
+History 20.
+Historical Sources and Evidence: Investigate a variety of historical sources by: a) analyzing primary and secondary sources, b) identifying perspectives and narratives that are absent from the available sources and c) interpreting the historical context, intended audience, purpose and author's point of view of these sources.
+9.4.20.1 World History Era 1: Early Human History (250,000 BCE-2,000 BCE).
+Interpret surviving evidence about early human history and discern what we can and cannot know about early humans from these sources.